Food safety and facility sanitization are at the top of the list when we talk about cleaning for your food processing plant.

 Food Plant Floors and Walls

-From here you will want to make sure the floors and walls are also continuously brought up to speed with cleanliness standards and debris is always addressed and cleaned up.
-As production carries on through the day, so should the sanitizing, sweeping and wiping.
+From here, you will want to make sure the floors and walls of your food processing plant are also continuously brought up to speed with the same cleanliness standards, and debris is always addressed and cleaned up.
+As production carries on through the day, so should the sanitizing, sweeping, and wiping.
 Crumbs, scraps, and splashing is always an issue when cooking and preparing any kind of food.
 These messes should be cleaned up on a regular basis while preparing the food as well as after, which should be done in a more detailed manner.
 After the work has commenced, tile floors should be swept and mopped with a sanitizing solution.
-Walls should also be wiped down and scrubbed if necessary, with a sanitizing solution.
-Make sure to mop up any grease, puddles or drippings when tackling the floors and walls.
-Safety in a food processing facility isn’t only about foodborne illness and preventing contamination.
+Walls should also be wiped down and scrubbed if necessary, and with a sanitizing solution.
+Make sure to mop up any grease, puddles, or drippings when tackling the floors and walls.
+Safety in a food processing facility isn’t only about food-borne illness and preventing contamination.
 It’s also about safety in your environment and keeping your workspaces clean and dry to prevent any slips and falls.